Deforestation and Vectorial Capacity of Anopheles gambiae Giles Mosquitoes in Malaria Transmission, Kenya

 Author affiliations: Kenya Medical Research Institute, Kisumu, Kenya (Y.A.
 Afrane, A.K.
 Githeko); University of Edinburgh, Edinburgh, Scotland, UK (T.J.
 Little); Kwame Nkrumah University of Science and Technology, Kumasi, Ghana (Y.A.
 Afrane, B.W.
 Lawson); University of California, Irvine, California, USA (G. Yan);

-Figure 1.
-Monthly average value of daily maximum (A), mean (B), and minimum (C) indoor temperatures in forested and deforested areas in western Kenyan highland (Kakamega) and deforested lowland (Kisian), April–November 2005.
+Figure 2.
+Mean infection rate (A), mean oocyst intensity (B), and time to sporozoite detection (C) in forested and deforested areas in western Kenyan highland (Kakamega) and deforested lowland (Kisian), April–November 2005.
 Error bars represent standard error.

 The opinions expressed by authors contributing to this journal do not necessarily reflect the opinions of the U.S. Department of Health and Human Services, the Public Health Service, the Centers for Disease Control and Prevention, or the authors' affiliated institutions.
 Use of trade names is for identification only and does not imply endorsement by any of the groups named above.